Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Module 1/Microsoft Identity Solutions.md

 - Extend AD-like capabilities to cloud workloads.
 - Support hybrid identity scenarios without full AD infrastructure.

+#### 👤 User Management
+- Users are synced from Entra ID (no direct creation in Entra DS).
+- Passwords must be synced using **Azure AD password hash sync**.
+- Users can log in to domain-joined VMs using their Entra credentials.

+#### 👥 Group Management
+- Security groups from Entra ID are available in Entra DS.
+- Group membership affects access to domain-joined resources.
+- Group Policy can be applied to users and groups within the managed domain.

+#### 🔧 Tools
+- Group Policy Management Console (GPMC) on domain-joined VM
+- Entra Admin Center (for upstream group management)

 ---

 ### 🧱 Azure IaaS Windows Server VMs with AD DS